 Boiling your guitar strings is the same principle of ideas as boiling a needle before piercing; you kill the germs, oils, dirt, and all other impurities.
-Just like all metal, guitar string will also expand, which means low and behold, your strings are now just a bit longer, which makes the job of fitting them back into the post that much easier.
+Just like all metal, guitar strings will also expand, which means low and behold, your strings are now just a bit longer, which makes the job of fitting them back into the post that much easier.

-This would all be great; in fact it would be fantastic if there were no possible down sides.
-We would be able to buy a single set of strings a year, which would add roughly a hundred plus dollars into our wallets.
+This would all be great; in fact, it would be fantastic if there were no possible downsides.
+We would be able to buy a single set of strings a year, which would add roughly a hundred-plus dollars into our wallets.

 Only, there are downsides.
 When you boil strings, you risk relieving stress in the strings winding, which can in turn create dead spots on the string.

 It means that you will possibly lose some of your notes due to your string no longer making noise.
 Imagine playing your favorite lick, and then all of a sudden one of the notes is missing.
 You’re fretting it and picking it, but nothing is coming out!
-A guitarists nightmare if there ever were one.
+A guitarist’s nightmare if there ever were one.

 Strings can become more brittle after boiling, which means that they will be most likely to snap.
-Also, because of calcium and mineral deposits in water, you will have to use de-ionized water to avoid the risk of eroding the core of your string.
-This means that your string has even more chance of becoming even more brittle.
+Also, because of calcium and mineral deposits in the water, you will have to use de-ionized water to avoid the risk of eroding the core of your string.
+This means that your string has an even more chance of becoming even more brittle.

-Now all that being said, the pro side to boiling strings, besides the above mentioned, is the fact that you will most likely be boiling tarnished strings.
+Now, all that being said, the pro side to boiling strings, besides the above-mentioned, is the fact that you will most likely be boiling tarnished strings.
 This means that if they break, no harm no fowl; you just wasted a bit of time, but you’re still in the same position.